 In this example, the Alibaba Cloud Linux 3 operating system is used.
 NGINX is used to configure the backend HTTP service that uses port 80.

-An HTTP listener or HTTPS listener is created for the ALB instance.
-If you use an HTTPS listener, you must create and apply for a certificate or upload a third-party certificate to the Certificate Management Service, and associate your domain name with the certificate.
+An HTTP listener or an HTTPS listener is created for the ALB instance.
+If you use an HTTPS listener, you must create and request a certificate or upload a third-party certificate to the SSL Certificate Service and attach a custom domain name.

 Procedure